 Reporting from Cannabis Benchmarks suggests that excellent growing conditions in the state brought a bountiful harvest into an already oversupplied market, pushing wholesale prices down even further.

 Despite record demand in Colorado for adult-use cannabis – cumulative sales through August 2018 were up 12% compared to 2017 – wholesale marijuana prices continued to decline.

 Oversupply is still a problem for cultivators in the state, and if not for mandatory pesticide testing implemented in August, it’s likely prices would have slid even more.

 Harvest conditions were good this year in California, bringing abundant supply to a market that’s severely constrained by the number of retail stores open throughout the state.

-The Golden State’s new supply chain is still developing, meaning the major fall harvest that typically hits the market around October – and pushes wholesale prices to annual lows – may not hit until November or December.
+But Cannabis Benchmarks contends that the Golden State’s still-developing supply chain could delay the major fall harvest – which typically hits the market around October and pushes wholesale prices to annual lows – until November or December.

 In Nevada, where the market had been on the upswing, wholesale prices appear to be tapering off as cultivators catch up to what was an unexpectedly strong start to rec sales in the state.